statikfintechllc/Ascend-Institute/README.md

 ---

-## License
+## License:

-This project is licensed under the **Apache License 2.0**.
+Released under the GremlinGPT Fair Use License v1.0.

-You are free to use, modify, and distribute this software —
-but you must retain attribution and cannot use the name “Ascend-AI”
-or “Statik” to promote derived products without permission.
+Personal use only.
+Commercial use is prohibited unless licensed separately.

 See the [LICENSE](./LICENSE) file for full terms.